-- The smart carbohydrates in Millets has lots of fibre and very low simple sugars.
-Hence, they have relatively low glycaemic index and produce lower blood sugar levels than wheat or rice.
+- The smart carbohydrates in Millets have lots of fibre and very low simple sugars.
+Hence, they have a relatively low glycaemic index and produce lower blood sugar levels than wheat or rice.
 Hence, Millets are highly recommended to prevent the risk of obesity in kids.

 - Millets are highly rich in fibre, which keeps the colon hydrated and helps prevent constipation in children.

-- Millets are also found to be rich in magnesium that is essential for proper neuro-muscular function of the body.
+- Millets are also found to be rich in magnesium that is essential for the proper neuro-muscular function of the body.
 It also helps in normal contraction of muscles and formation of bones and teeth.

 - Niacin (vitamin B3) present in Millet helps to lower the cholesterol levels which contributes to reduced risk of heart diseases in future.